17-Hydroxy Progesterone, Random Urine

 Procedure:

-Urine 17-Hydroxy Progesterone is measured by radioimmunoassay.
+Urine 17-Hydroxy Progesterone is measured by an immunoassay.

 Patient Preparation: